 - Am I obligated to bid once I register?

-- If you ask for my credit card number during the registration process, do you actually charge my card?
+- If you ask for my credit card information during the registration process, do you actually charge my card?

 - When will the auction start?
 When will bidding end?

 Bidding on any Tranzon online auction will begin and end at the times clearly shown on the listing page on www.tranzon.com and in the Property Information Package for the particular auction – or as extended (see “What is the auto-extend feature?” for more information).
 Please be careful to note that all times are expressed in Eastern Time (ET), so be sure to convert to local time for auctions outside of the Eastern time zone of the United States.

 - Should I wait until the last minute to bid?